INCOMING MERIT-BASED SCHOLARSHIPS

 Incoming students are eligible for Taubman College merit-based scholarship awards; your application to the school is the application to these awards.
 Merit-based scholarship decisions are made by the program chair based on recommendations from the admissions committee; admitted applicants are notified of their merit award in their admission letter.
 Scholarships can range from $5,000 to full tuition.
 One-third to one-half of Architecture students have a scholarship.
 Scholarships are possible because of our generous alumni and friends of Taubman College.
 Because financial resources are limited, applicants are encouraged to seek out other funding as well.
 Below is a list to assist you in identifying funding sources to pursue.

 Students may also be eligible for Taubman College need-based Architecture Graduate Grants.
 Eligibility for this grant is determined by the Office of Financial Aid and requires completion of a FAFSA.
 You can expect to receive an award package from them, separate from your admission letter detailing any merit-based awards.
 The Office of Financial Aid’s phone number is 734-763-6600.

 FEDERAL FINANCIAL AID AWARDS (FAFSA)

 The University of Michigan Office of Financial Aid administers federal loan and work-study programs for graduate students.
 You must be a U.S. citizen or an eligible non-U.S. citizen (permanent resident with alien registration card).
 You do not need to be admitted to the University before submitting the FAFSA.

-To apply for federal financial aid for Fall/Winter, complete and submit a Free Application for Federal Student Aid (FAFSA) between October 1 and April 30th.
-Although you may submit the FAFSA later (by April 30), early application is strongly advised and ensures you will be considered for all aid for which you are eligible.
+To apply for federal financial aid for Fall/Winter, complete and submit a Free Application for Federal Student Aid (FAFSA) between October 1 and March 31.
+Although you may submit the FAFSA later, early application is strongly advised and ensures you will be considered for all aid for which you are eligible.
 Be sure to list the University of Michigan-Ann Arbor (Federal School Code number 002325).
 Since the 3-Year M.Arch.
-Degree begins in summer 2017, 3-Year M.Arch.
-Applicants should complete FAFSAs for both the 2016-2017 and 2017-2018 academic years.